 4. A Craft Box Subscription

 With a craft box subscription, I don’t have to be crafty.
 I don’t even have to come up with craft ideas on my own.

-All the work–the planning, the ideas, the instructions and even the supplies–are all in the Green Kid Crafts box for me!
+All the work–the planning, the ideas, the instructions and even the supplies–are all in the boxes for me!

-Green Kid Crafts has a variety of boxes to choose from:
+Kiwi Co and Green Kid Crafts both have a variety of boxes to choose from.

 5. Extracurricular Art, Music, Dance or Sports Lessons

 Extracurriculars can get pricey, but why not gift them as part of Christmas?

 This is something we have done in the past with grandparent money, and our girls have loved it!